garethjohnsdesign/deshamilton.com/privacy.md

 - We will make readily available to customers information about our policies and practices relating to the management of personal information.
 - We will only retain personal information for as long as necessary for the fulfilment of those purposes.

 We are committed to conducting our business in accordance with these principles in order to ensure that the confidentiality of personal information is protected and maintained.
-Born & Raised may change this privacy policy from time to time at Born & Raised's sole discretion.
+Des Hamilton Casting may change this privacy policy from time to time at Des Hamilton Casting's sole discretion.